 The Children’s Oral Health Education Program is administered by the New Jersey Department of Health.
 Program activities take place throughout the State with emphasis in areas of high need/high risk.

-The Children's Oral Health Program provides a variety of services and resources including the following:
+The Program provides a variety of interactive education activities and resources including the following:

-- "Save Our Smiles" school-based fluoride mouth rinse program
+- "Save Our Smiles" voluntary school-based fluoride mouth rinse program

-- Educational resources for school nurses including the "Miles of Smiles" newsletter and the "Franny Flossisaurus" and "Mr. Gross Mouth" teaching kits
+- Education resources for school nurses including the "Miles of Smiles" newsletter and "Franny Flossisaurus" and "Mr. Gross Mouth" teaching kits

 - Oral health education for participants in the Women, Infants, and Children Supplemental Food Program (WIC)

 - Education for school-age children on timely oral health topics such as good oral hygiene practices, prevention of oral injury, tobacco cessation and importance of regular dental check-ups

 The Children's Oral Health Program does not provide dental care services, but maintains a list of facilities and programs that provide these services.
 This information can be found in the New Jersey Dental Clinic Directory.